MoMarky/Eye-gaze-Guided-Vision-Transformer/README.md

 You also have to change the corresponding path for data saving.

-We also public our processed dataset, please download it at [Baidu Netdisk](https://pan.baidu.com/s/1nLpWgE6mFOuc4gvWSylk9Q) with extract key: 'c5dt'.
+We also public our processed dataset, please download it at [Baidu Netdisk](https://pan.baidu.com/s/1nLpWgE6mFOuc4gvWSylk9Q) with extract key: 'c5dt', or [Google Drive](https://drive.google.com/drive/folders/1hMWCnf8W8j1Xqm5I05pky7z8kfvxPUOo?usp=sharing).
 For the INbreast dataset, we only give few examples of eye-gaze data, the rest is not yet public due to privacy reasons, but we are applying for it.

 **4. Plot the eye-gaze heatmap.**